 Sunglasses can be pretty cool - even on children.
 However, protecting your child's sensitive eyes is more important than looking cool.

 Whether you're vacationing at the beach or relaxing in your garden at home – when the sun is shining, kids love to play outside.
-Most parents remember to put sunscreen and sunhats on their children, but many do not realise that sunglasses are just as important.
+Most parents remember to put sunscreen and sunhats on their children, but many do not realize that sunglasses are just as important.
 Children's eyes are particularly sensitive.
-That is why customised sunglasses from an optician are essential for children when they are outdoors.
+That is why customized sunglasses from an eye care professional are essential for children when they are outdoors.

-Like normal glasses, and spectacle lenses in particular, the quality of sunglasses is particularly important.
+Like normal glasses, and eyeglass lenses in particular, the quality of sunglasses is particularly important.
 Fun but cheap glasses generally do not provide the protection required.
 If the eyeglass lenses contain air bubbles or even streaks, they belong in the toy box, or better yet, in the trash.
 The same goes for sunglasses with yellow, blue or red lenses, as they distort a child's perception of color.
-Your local optician can help you choose the right product for your child.
+Your local eye care professional can help you choose the right product for your child.

 What do you need to know when buying sunglasses for children?

-The glasses frames should not have sharp edges, or be easily breakable - otherwise your children could hurt themselves while playing.
-High-quality spectacle lenses are even more important.
+The frames should not have sharp edges, or be easily breakable - otherwise your children could hurt themselves while playing.
+High-quality eyeglass lenses are even more important.
 In the case of both adults and children, wearing sunglasses causes the eyes' pupils to dilate.
-If the sunglass lenses do not offer appropriate UV protection, dangerous UV rays can pass through unimpeded and cause permanent damage under certain circumstances.
+If the sunglass lenses do not offer sufficient UV protection, dangerous UV rays can pass through unimpeded and cause permanent damage under certain circumstances.
 Make sure the lenses bear the CE mark and the UV-400 label.
-Only these spectacle lenses fulfill European requirements.
-For safety reasons, only shatterproof plastic lenses should be used in children's sunglasses.
+Only these eyeglass lenses meet the most stringent requirements.
+For safety reasons, only sturdy plastic lenses should be used in children's sunglasses.

 Tip: To make sure they really wear the sunglasses, let your children help to choose them.

 By the way: sunglasses are not suitable for very small babies.
-Their nose bridges and ears have not yet developed enough to wear glasses.
+The bridges of their noses and their ears have not yet developed enough to wear glasses.
 The best protection for babies is a wide-brimmed hat or keeping them in the shade.
 Children should have suitable sunglasses when they start to attend pre-school at the latest.